osohq/oso/docs/getting-started/policies/index.rst

 =======

-We covered some of the basics of policies, how to represent conditional logic, and the core idea of matching.
+We covered some of the basics of policies, how to represent conditional logic, and how to refactor policies into multiple rules.

 .. admonition:: What's next
     :class: tip whats-next